ariannamethod/pro/README.md

 Streams file changes to the engine without blocking.
 New lines appear as soon as they are saved.
 It also streamlines future extensions.

+### Dream Mode

+Generates synthetic dialogues in the background to keep the model fresh.
+Each run is timed and recorded for latency metrics.
+On resource‑constrained systems this worker can introduce extra load; disable it with `--no-dream-worker` or schedule runs explicitly with `--dream-schedule <seconds>`.

 ### Caching and Pooling

 Shared helpers keep memory operations efficient under load.
 The engine calls them for every memory task.
 This choice facilitates ongoing refinement.